codefreak/docs.codefreak.org/README.md

 Editing of the page contents is done in the main repository's [`/docs` direcotry](https://github.com/codefreak/codefreak/tree/master/docs).
 This repository only contains the Antora configuration and some additional styling.
 Check out the official [Antora documentation](https://docs.antora.org/) to find out more about its internals.

 ## Installation
-You can either use Docker to build the static pages, or if you would like to create a manual build outside of Docker check out [Antora's installation guide](https://docs.antora.org/antora/2.0/install/install-antora/#install-antora-globally-using-npm).
+You can either use Docker to build the static pages, or if you would like to create a manual build outside of Docker, check out [Antora's installation guide](https://docs.antora.org/antora/2.0/install/install-antora/#install-antora-globally-using-npm).

 ## Build
 You can create a local build with Docker by using `docker build -t cfreak/homepage-docs .` inside the root direcoty of this repository.
-Afterwards you can start the container with `docker run --rm -it -p8080:80 cfreak/homepage-docs`.
+You can then start the container with `docker run --rm -it -p8080:80 cfreak/homepage-docs`.

 ## Deployment
-or image deployment we use Docker Hub's Autodeployment feature.
+For image deployment we use Docker Hub's auto-deployment feature.
 It is connected to this repository.
 The official image is deployed as [`cfreak/homepage-docs`](https://hub.docker.com/r/cfreak/homepage-docs)

 ## License

     Code FREAK | Code Feedback Review & Evaluation Kit